gkatarina/graphics-project/README.md

 Day and night mode
 Includes everything from 1 - 9 week from the computer graphics course + face culling (on the models), advanced lighting (applied in shaders whenever any kind of lighting is included) and blending (mode discard used - on the grass texture).
 Group A - cubemaps (enviroment)
 Group B - hdr & bloom (moon/sun glow)

-No code outside of LearnOpenGL repository was used.

 W, A, S, D for moving around.
 Use SHIFT to toggle fast movement on or off.
 F1 to toggle ImGui on/off.
 ImGui gives mouse imput + controls.